The second large attack on Manston during the Battle of Britain, 14th August 1940

 Back at Manston at 1200hrs, many groundcrew thought to include new recruits were sitting with what we might consider nowadays to be shellshock.
 This would later be suggested as the ‘Manston Mutiny’ some years later, but it would appear that was a case of over dramatising events.
 It seems clear that during the time of what were severe attacks being witnessed by raw recruits, some may well have understandably, cracked.

-With RAF fighters including No.65 Sqn distracted down to Dover, it made it an ideal time for nine Bf 110s of Erprobungsgruppe 210 to arrive at Manston, low and initially unnoticed.
+With RAF fighters including No.65 Sqn distracted down to Dover, it made it an ideal time for nine Bf 110s of Erprobungsgruppe 210, escorted by Bf 109s of I./JG 52 to arrive at Manston, low and initially unnoticed.
+The aircraft had travelled just above the waves of the Channel and passed the cliffs of Dover.
 Part of the attack was planned against Ramsgate Airport, but two large barrage balloons flying over Ramsgate Harbour prevented that attack.

-Manston took a heavy battering for the second time.
+Manston took a heavy battering for the second time in the Battle of Britain.
+The Bf 110s raced from the south and dropped their bombs over the airfield in a hail of fire back from the defenders, only to make a return run with their machine guns.
 Two hangers were partially destroyed in the East Camp, damage caused to a Bellman and a Bessonneau hanger and three No.600 Sqn Blenheims.
 Dispersal huts are also destroyed and a number of further craters left all over the airfield, one large one right in the centre.
 Two oil bombs were dropped on Manston village.

 One of the Bf 110s (S9+MK) piloted by Uffz.
-Hans Steding was hit by the Bofors removing the tailplane from the fuselage it subsequently collided with the Bf 110 S9+NK of Lt Heinrich Brinkmann and Uffz Richard Mayer.
+Hans Steding was hit by the Bofors removing the tailplane from the fuselage it subsequently collided with the Bf 110 S9+NK of Lt Heinrich Brinkmann and Uffz Richard Mayer, passing underneath it, with both aircraft exploding.
 Gefr Ewald Schank baled out of S9+MK but due to the low height, sustained injuries when he landed.
 Uffz Steding remained at the controls and was killed as it crashed and cartwheeled across the airfield, landing inverted.
-Uffz Brinkmann and Uffz Mayer killed as their aircraft crashed plus Uffz Steding are buried at Cannock Chase.
+Uffz Brinkmann and Uffz Mayer, killed as their aircraft crashed plus Uffz Steding are buried at Cannock Chase.

 A third Bf 110, flown by Oberleutnant Werner Weymann was damaged by ground-fire, but managed to return to Calais-Marck on one engine.
 Another two Bf 110s aborted their attack on Manston midway over the Channel, returning safely to Calais.